-► Enabling Interacts with Process Management at the user level
+Enabling Interacts with Process Management

 When creating new permission sets for users, Interacts with Process Management is enabled by default.
 It is recommended to leave this option enabled for users.
 Generally speaking, you should only disable the option if both of the following apply: